-Why Choose Milk Paint Over Your Regular Latex and Oil Paints?
+Why Choose Milk Paint Over Regular Latex and Oil Paints?

-Why would you want to use latex paint on a furniture surface?
-It would require you to prime, sand, and wash the surface before you paint it.
+Using latex paint on a furniture surface would require you to prime, sand, and clean the surface before you paint it.

 As for oil paint, the wait time is even worse because oil paint takes an entire day to dry.
 You would also have to do the same preparatory work on the surface.

-The only thing that oil paint and latex paint have in common with milk paint is their ability to change the colour of your furniture.
+The only thing that oil paint and latex paint have in common with milk paint is their ability to change the color of your furniture.

 Aside from that, milk paint has completely different attributes than those other two paints.

-Did I mention that milk paint is much cheaper to purchase than latex paint and oil paint?
+Did I mention that milk paint is much cheaper than latex and oil paint?